National Register of Historic Places listings in Dallas County, Alabama

 This is a list of the National Register of Historic Places listings in Dallas County, Alabama.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Dallas County, Alabama, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

 There are 34 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
+There is also one former listing.